 Have you ever come across a cool thrift store furniture find — perhaps a filing cabinet, desk or credenza — that had your style, but also had a lock with keys long since gone?
 Or have you lost your keys to a piece of furniture in your home?
 It's not impossible to restore locking function to vintage and antique furniture finds; here are a few tips on where to start from a locksmith.

 When I found a vintage Steelcase filing cabinet while thrifting recently, even though the keys were long gone, I snatched it up at a deal because I knew there was the possibility of restoring the lock function of the piece.
-So I called Billysteve Korpi of Chastity Lock and Key in Austin (he did an awesome job on my locks when I moved into my new place) to give advice on locking a piece of furniture again for not only my new-to-me furniture find, but for all types of furniture.

 Step 1: Try to find a key that fits

 - The easiest thing to do is to research the kind of furniture piece it is and see if the manufacturer sells replacement keys (Steelcase does — I've got a key shipping my way, cross your fingers!).
 Use the tiny number on the lock if your piece has one to know which type of key to order.

 - If it's an old antique piece with a bit and barrel key lock (sometimes referred to as skeleton keys), you can search online and order sets of these keys (like here as an example) to see if any of them fit your furniture (it's not as Herculean a task as it sounds; only a certain amount of these key types exist).

 - If you can't locate a key, a locksmith may be able to make a key that fits the lock (but not always).

 - Don't forget to search your piece really well.
 Billysteve says it's more common than you might think to find a key hiding in the back or under a drawer where it's fallen out of sight.